-This is the more polished (and updated) version but still retains the structure of blogposts.
-They are the musings of a well-read "sceptic" who was, in his early years, a prominent Scottish activist - pushing an idiosyncratic combination of corporate municipal initiative and community action with occasional reflections on the endeavours....
-That lasted 22 years and was followed for the next 22 years by a roving mission in some 8 post-communist countries whose government DNAs I was trying to crack...
+This is a considerably expanded version of that July 2015 E-book - with additional sections, a more appropriate title and, perhaps most importantly, a better integration of the various sections and a summing up.
+They are the musings of a well-read "sceptic" who was, in his early years, a prominent Scottish activist - pushing an idiosyncratic combination of community action and municipal corporate management with occasional reflections on the endeavours...That lasted 22 years and was followed for the next 22 years by a roving mission in some 8 post-communist countries whose government DNAs I was trying to crack...

 Little wonder that I have developed an almost anthropological fascination for intellectual fashions and become increasingly sceptical of the baggage of social scientists.
-The table on the previous page is a doodle I did about 20 years ago - whose significance is only now getting to me.....
+The table on the previous page is a doodle I did about 20 years ago - whose significance is only now getting to me....